bethanytav/priorknowledge/README.md

 # Prior Knowledge Project:
 This repository exists for the purpose of allowing individuals to reproduce results from the publication "Prior and current experiences impact perceived effort when learning new skills".
 Data are fully de-identified.
+All materials and guides used for the project are included in Appendix A.

 # General Information:
 - main goal: investigate the relationship of how prior knowledge impacts skill learning